Naylepsh/gw2lfg-client/README.md

    - `example.env` contains example env config.
    - Next.js by default loads env variables from `.env.local` file, put your desired vars there
    - Variables that are to be access in a browser have to be prefixed with `NEXT_PUBLIC` in both `.env` and in code
+   - Environment-dependent variables can be put in `.env.production`, `.env.development` or `.env.test`.
+Keep in mind `.env.local` will override variables of the same name.

 ## HOW TO RUN LOCALLY